imlasky/imlasky.github.io/projects/_posts/2023-01-02-indie-comp-jobs.md

 ![New HomePage](/assets/images/indiecompjobs/screenshot-2023-01-04.png)

 For tomorrow, my plan is to finish up the looks and start populating with actual data.
 I already know it will take some time to do this (currently only able to really do it via the Prisma studio), so maybe I'll make a page to create posts (both for me and as well as for future employers).

+##### January 5

+Today was a bit uneventful.
+Rearranged how the svelte files look.
+Also been debating going for a pure minimalism kind of feel.
+Something along the lines of[Bearblog](https://bearblog.dev/).

+I want it to be solely focused on the job, the company, and the position.
+Nothing else, no fluff.
+So, maybe I'll try to whip up something similar tomorrow.
+Maybe I'll go back to Django for this?
+Thinking down the line, authentication is a bit underdeveloped within the SvelteKit community (although I still need to give[SvelteKit Auth](https://vercel.com/blog/announcing-sveltekit-auth) a try).

+Let's see if I can really bare-bones the site tomorrow.
+I want it crisp and minimal, but not unpolished (if that makes sense).